arturbosch/ags/README.md

 I have two types of powermenu, `powermenu` and `powermenuRight`.
 On my setup i use both.
 One on the right for activation from the control center, and one centered which i activate with a keybind: `$mainMod, ESCAPE, exec, ags -r "togglePopup('powermenu')"'`

+If you do not want firefox to show in media playing widget (and dont want to change the code), you can set the following setting in: `media.hardwaremediakeys.enabled = false`

 ## Video preview

 https://github.com/user-attachments/assets/4e67e22d-a67b-418b-b752-07f591a1ee18